bunnylushington/development/README.md

 ## Last Thoughts

-This might not be a great solution.
+This might not be a great solution for you.
 I have a need for remote Docker-based application development and standardizing how this works makes sense for my usecase.
+If you have suggestions or make interesting additions, please let me know!